-Prerequisite: Technology Systems or Foundations of Technology
+Prerequisite: Foundations of Technology

 This course will introduce the basic principles and methods of design as applied to architecture.
 Basic design theories and strategies related to the development of spatial concepts in architectural design including composition, color, form and relationship of elements will be applied in the development of 2D and 3D design projects.
 This course further emphasizes the architectural design process while relating these principles to general construction practices.
+(Architectural Design Academy)

-856M Automotive Technology I Grades 11, 12
+Automotive Technology I Grades 11, 12